muhsinking/notebook/content/notes/What we think about the cops.md

 tags:
   - politics
 ---
-After reviewing [[Tactical Breach Wizards]] I asked a bunch of my friends the question: “what do you think about the cops?”
-Here's what they had to say:
+After I wrote my review of [[Tactical Breach Wizards]], I asked a bunch of my friends the question: “what do you think about the cops?”
+Here's what they said:

 ---